richstokes/cheekymonkey/README.md

 >CHAOS ENGINEERING IS:
 >"the discipline of experimenting on a distributed system in order to build confidence in the system's capability to withstand turbulent conditions in production."

 This game is more for fun and demonstration purposes than to be a genuine chaos engineering tool.
-That said, over time I may add other disruptive features beyond simply killing pods.
-Feel free to open an "issue" with any suggestions!
+You probably don't want to run this in production.

 &nbsp;

+## How to play

 Kubernetes pods are represented by crates in the game.
 The more pods you have, the more crates are dropped!

-You control the monkey with the arrow keys, and punch crates with spacebar.
+You control the monkey with the arrow keys, and punch crates with space bar.
 You can also hold 'G' to grab a crate to your right and drag it around.

-Every time the monkey destroys a crate, a pod in your cluster is randomly selected and deleted.
+Every time the monkey destroys a crate, a pod in your cluster is randomly selected and deleted!

 Press 'R' to reset the game.

 &nbsp;

-### Install & run
+## Install & run

-#### Using pipenv (recommended)
+### Using pipenv

 1. Clone the repo
-2. Install pipenv: `pip install pipenv`
-3. Install dependencies: `pipenv install`
+2. Install dependencies: `pipenv install`
-4. Run the game: `pipenv run python cheekymonkey.py`
+3. Run the game: `pipenv run python cheekymonkey.py`

 &nbsp;

-Unless offline mode is set (see below), the game will attempt to connect to your current Kubernetes context.
+Unless offline mode is set (see below), the game will attempt to connect to your currently-set Kubernetes context.

-Note: By default, the game will target pods across ALL namespaces, unless you specify namespaces to exclude, for example:
+Note: By default, the game will target pods across ALL namespaces, unless you specify namespaces to *exclude*, for example:
 `pipenv run python cheekymonkey.py --exclude kube-system cert-manager`

 &nbsp;

-#### Command line Options
+### Command line Options

 `--offline yes`  Switches to offline mode, no pods will be harmed
 `--exclude <namespace1> <namespace2>`  Space-separated list of namespaces to exclude

 &nbsp;

-#### Other settings
+### Other settings

 Change the following in `constants.py`: